priya-gitTest/Python-Packaging-with-Pixi/episodes/1_intoduction_python_packaging.md

 [PyPI](https://pypi.org/) is the repository where all released Python packages are made available for end users.
 There is also [TestPyPI](https://test.pypi.org/), a repository which allows us to experiment with distribution tools and procedures without affecting the live PyPI.
 In this course, we will publish our package to TestPyPI.
+You can search PyPI for existing packages to use in your project instead of creating a new one.
+To make your package easily discoverable, it’s important to provide correct metadata and appropriate [classifiers](https://pypi.org/classifiers/).

 ## What is a Build ?